catherinealdana/catherinealdana/README.md

 Full Stack Developer | UX Design
 -----------------------------------------

-I'm a versatile Full Stack Dev and Designer with UX emphasis, passionate about weaving technology and creativity into seamless user experiences.
-With tech skills such as JavaScript, HTML5, CSS3, React Native, Node.js, PostgreSQL, UX design, and more, I thrive on crafting innovative solutions.
-Welcome to my GitHub Profile, where I showcase the fusion of code and design that defines my journey.
+I'm an adaptable Full Stack Dev and Designer with a deep commitment to weaving technology and creativity into seamless user experiences.
+My tech skills include JavaScript, HTML5, CSS3, React Native, Node.js, PostgreSQL, and UX design, among others.
+I thrive on crafting innovative solutions.
+Feel free to explore my GitHub Profile, where I showcase the fusion of code and design that defines my journey.
+Thanks for visiting! 😊👋

 * ✉️  You can contact me at [catherinealdana16@gmail.com](mailto:catherinealdana16@gmail.com)